Lightpool at Grundy Art Gallery explores Light through exhibitions and commissions to coincide with the Blackpool’s Illuminations season.

 Key pieces from more than 25 of the world’s foremost artists working in the medium were shown.
 It featured well known artists including Emin and Gavin Turk, who rose to prominence in the 1990s as ‘young British artists’ or yBa’s.

 Purchase of Artworks for LightPool at Grundy Art Gallery

 Blackpool Council’s Grundy Art Gallery was awarded £80,000 by the Art Funds New Collecting Award in 2016.
 The money enabled them to buy new artworks around the theme of light.

 The £80,000 award to then Curator Richard Parry was the joint highest sum.
 The same amount went to curators at the Royal Pavilion in Brighton and the National Galleries of Scotland.

 The idea of the awards is to invest in the development of promising curators at early points in their careers across the UK.
 Museum professionals are given a budget to pursue a completely new avenue of collecting in their institutions.

 ‘I Know I Know I Know’ by Tracey Emin was acquired with the funding as is now part of the Grundy Art Galleries permanent collection.

 In 2015 the gallery first presented ‘Sensory Systems’.
 A substantial new exhibition bringing together works by internationally acclaimed artists interested in the technology and science of light.
 Exhibits explored how it can be deployed and shaped to affect our perceptual experience of space.

 Love Blackpool and the Illuminations?
-You ought to sign up for our weekly email newsletter.
-It’s packed full of interesting things and will arrive in your inbox all 52 weeks of the year.
+Sign up for your weekly email newsletter.
+Packed full of interesting things, it arrives in your inbox all 52 weeks of the year.

 You’ll find lots of photos on our Live Blackpool Facebook page why don’t you share yours!